ACM-VIT/valuEye/README.md

 </p>

 ---
+## Overview
+This app intended to work as a price tracking app that lets the user select an object of their liking and view real-time price updates on the same.

+To the Contributors, run the project, add new features, improve UI and database!

+Don't forget to add your name and details under Contributors.
+Happy Coding!

+Please consider leaving a ⭐ if you like the repository and our organisation :)
 ## Submitting a Pull Request

  * Fork the repository by clicking the fork button on top right corner of the page